amir141592/Muzik-Back-End/README.md

 - add types for body, params and queries ✅️
 - handle errors locally and globally
 - develope a response type
+- make every validation error a function and return a response with specific error message
+- group all routes ( even general routes )